michael-angerer/michael-angerer.github.io/_posts/2022-04-07-zephyr-basics-ble-1.markdown

 For our use case, we are only interested in *attr*, from which we get a pointer to the user data the client wants to read.
 This pointer is stored in the local variable *val*, we print its current value, and pass it to the function *bt_gatt_attr_read()*.
 This helper function takes the value and copies it to the buffer.

 Note that we don't even need to use the *attr* parameter.
-We only have one characteristic, so we could directly pass the value of *led_state* into the function and ignore all parameters.
+We only have one characteristic, so we could directly pass our global variable *led_state* into the function and ignore all parameters.

 So why do you have all these parameters?
 You could write a more general read function and use it for more than one characteristic!
 The parameter *attr* contains the UUID of the characteristic the callback was called for as a member.
 Using this information you can then pass different values to the function *bt_gatt_attr_read()*.